cakemojo/cakephp-orm-by-example/README.md

 * Let $employees be a `\App\Model\Table\EmployeesTable` instance
 * All PHP snippets will return a `\Cake\ORM\Query`
+* For simplicity, sql select `*` will be used instead of the full list of columns, even if the framework will use the columns names instead

 ## Using the console to test the examples